jwt625/jwt625.github.io/_posts/2026-08-20-silicon-photonics-and-co-packaged-optics.md

   overlay_filter: 0.5
 ---

+This tutorial is a general introduction to silicon photonics and co-packaged optics, based on materials I gathered over the years as well as some teardown images I have.

 ![Photonic and electronic hardware prototype](/assets/images/2025/20251219_CPO/photon-electron-hardware.webp)
 - Intel 2017 CWDM silicon photonics transceiver, photo taken by [@sokol_cc](https://x.com/sokol_cc)
 - I believe I have convinced at least a dozen ish people to buy this intel transceivers lol

 A lot of things we take for granted are running on photons and electrons.
-People having a blog usually think about AWS, Grafana, postgres, and all the software in between, but underneath all of these are currents, voltages, and light.
+People with personal blogs usually think about AWS, Grafana, postgres, and all the software in between, but underneath all of these are currents, voltages, and light.

 For example, how are you seeing this page?
 It is stored somewhere in one of github's datacenters, sent through the internet backbone and multiple internet exchange points, received by your laptop, and finally shown by a giant array of LEDs that converts electrical currents into photons.
 There are dozens maybe hundreds of electrical-to-optical and optical-to-electrical conversions along the way.
 When some of them broke, you get longer github outages.